 Haworthiopsis are not difficult plants to grow, but keep in mind that they are succulents and require appropriate conditions and care.

-As with all succulents, the most dangerous situation is too much water.
-The best way to water these succulents is to use the "soak and dry" method.
-Get the soil completely wet and then wait until the soil is dry before watering again.
+As with all succulents, the biggest problem with Haworthiopsis is overwatering.
+The best way to water these plants is to use the "soak and dry" method.
+Get the soil thoroughly wet and then wait until it is dry before watering again.
 In the winter, reduce watering to once per month.
-Never allow water to collect in the rosette.
+Never allow water to sit on the rosette.

-Feed monthly from spring to fall with a fertilizer specially made for succulents.
+Haworthiopsis are slow-growing succulents, and they do not require much fertilizer.
+Feed only with a dilute fertilizer and only from spring to fall.
 Do not feed in winter when growth has slowed down.

-When the cluster has outgrown its container, repot in the spring or early summer into a new wide and shallow container with fresh potting soil.
-This is also the time to take offsets for propagation.
+When the plant has outgrown its container, repot in the spring or early summer into a new slightly larger pot with fresh soil.
+Repotting time is also the time to take offsets for propagation.

 How to Propagate Haworthiopsis

-Haworthiopsis are mostly and easily cultivated from stem-cuttings or by removing offsets from the mother plant.
+Haworthiopsis are mostly and easily grown from stem cuttings or by removing offsets from the mother plant.

-Stem cuttings can be removed during the warmer parts of the year, left to dry for a couple of weeks and planted shallowly in well-drained potting soil.
-Planted cutting should be watered sparingly until the plant has rooted and shows signs of growth.
+Remove stem cuttings during the warmer months, left to dry for a couple of days, and plant shallowly in a well-draining potting mix.
+Water sparingly until the cuttings show signs of growth.

-Offsets can be removed when they have started developing their own roots.
+Remove offsets when they have started developing their roots.
 Older clumps can also be divided into individual plants and replanted.

-They can also be propagated by seed.
-Seeds should be sown in spring in a fine mixture of sand and composted bark, sprayed lightly on a daily basis to keep the surface slightly moist.
-Germination could commence after 2 weeks and seedlings can be transplanted into individual pots after the first or second year.
+Haworthiopsis can also be propagated by seed.
+Sow the seeds in spring in a well-draining potting mix and keep the soil slightly moist.
+Germination usually takes two weeks.
+Transplant the seedlings into individual pots after the first or second year.

 Pests and Diseases of Haworthiopsis